antisvin/OpenWareLab/Daisy/README.md

 ## How is memory used?

-* ITCM RAM - used for interrupt vectors and selected time-critical code of firmware
+* ITCM RAM - used for interrupt vectors, selected time-critical code of firmware, RTOS stack and as dynamic memory
-* DTCM RAM - stores firmware .data and .bss sections, stack and heap
+* DTCM RAM - stores firmware .data and .bss sections and current patch (up to 80kb)
-* AXI (D1) SRAM - stores currently loaded user patch.
-This means that maximum patch size (code + data) is 512kb.
+* AXI (D1) SRAM - used as dynamic memory
 * AHB (D2) SRAM - stores firmware code that is not copied to ITCM, static data (except lookup tables) and DMA buffers (last 32kb)
 * D3 SRAM is currently unused
 * SDRAM chip is fully usable by user patch.
 It is allocated as dynamic memory.